 Coat & Colors

 Genetically speaking, your blended kitten will be shorthaired.
 Short hair is dominant to long hair, so to produce a longhaired kitten, two copies of the longhaired gene must come from the parent cats.
 A Sphynx is shorthaired, so all kittens of this blend will be shorthaired.
 Their short hair will be regular hair, not the peach fuzz of the Sphynx.
+Sphynx cats are hypoallergenic, so there is a possibility a mix may be less allergen-inducing as well.
 The color possibilities are nearly endless because the Sphynx can be any color, and the Maine Coon is available in over seventy-five color combinations.
 Your Maine Coon Sphynx blend kitten will be a beautiful shorthaired bundle of personality.

 Because your blended kitten should have regular short hair, she’ll be easier to groom than her parents.
 While Sphynx cats have incredibly short hair, they require specialized care because their skin is exposed.
 Sphynxes need to be kept indoors out of the sun and get especially cold in the winter.
 They need to be bathed weekly.
 Maine Coons, at the opposite extreme, have tufted paws and ears and a coat that provides them some protection from the elements, and a relatively self-maintaining coat.

 Your Maine Coon Sphynx blend will likely require moderate coat care.
 They’ll appreciate being curried to loosen shed hair and then brushed with a soft bristle brush.
-They’ll enjoy it more than they require it, but brushing does stimulate oil production in the hair follicles and helps keep her skin healthy and coat glowing.
+They’ll enjoy it more than they require, but brushing stimulates oil production in the hair follicles and helps keep skin healthy and coats glowing.
 Like all cats, they’ll need their nails trimmed.
 Brushing their teeth to prevent periodontal disease will be especially important with a Sphynx blend in case they inherit the problematic Sphynx dentition.

 Most importantly, cats want to feel safe in their homes.
 There should be plenty of hiding places and designated areas for their food and water away from their litterbox.
 Household items may pose a hazard to your curious companion.
 Your Maine Coon Sphynx blend brings together two active, athletic breeds.
 If she takes after the Sphynx, she’ll be a climber, but either way, she’ll need an outlet for her energy.
 Providing cat trees and scratch toys will help her find appropriate ways to express her desire to climb and scratch.

 Your Maine Coon Sphynx mix will likely be athletic and curious.
 She’ll be bored when you’re not there for her to tag along with, so be sure you play with her to help her burn off energy.
-Lasers and wand toys keep her moving, and both of you entertained.
+Keep plenty of interactive toys and a cat tower on hand.
+Lasers and wand toys keep her moving and both of you entertained.
 If she’s getting sufficient exercise, the times you have to be away from her will be easier for her to handle.
 Play with your Maine Coon Sphynx blend.
-She craves your attention and misses you terribly when you’re away.
+She craves your attention, gets lonely, and misses you terribly when you’re away.
 Make the most of the time you’re together, and you’ll lessen the chances of separation anxiety because she’ll be ready to nap.

 Both Maine Coons and Sphynx cats accept training better than some breeds, so training them to walk on a leash may be an option.
 It takes the proper equipment and a lot of patience.
 Not only does being able to get out and about safely outside keep her healthy physically, but it can also alleviate boredom and improve indoor behavior.